 Accident at work covers any accident "resulting from work or occurring during work".
 It also includes accidents occurring during the journey to or from work, or between the workplace and the place where the individual usually has their meals.

-Occupational diseases: the law classifies the occupational diseases itemized on a special list (98 charts) in the same category as accidents at work because they are work-related.
+Occupational diseases: the law classifies the occupational diseases itemized on a special list in the same category as accidents at work.

 Any accident at work must be reported to the employer within 24 hours.
-The employer must report the accident to the employee's local Health Insurance Fund within 48 hours and give the employee a special form ("feuille d'accident") which the employee then gives to their doctor.
-(The employee is thus exempted from any upfront medical costs.)
+The employer must report the accident to the employee's local Health Insurance Fund within 48 hours and give the employee a special form ("feuille d'accident") which the employee then gives to their doctor in order to be exempted from any upfront medical costs.